marcelmildenberger/graphMatching/readme.md

 ### Reproduce Plots
 Once the benchmark is complete, you can generate the result plots used in our paper.
-This will require an installation of the programming language [*R*](https://www.r-project.org/).
-On Ubuntu, you can install R via

-``sudo apt install r-base``

-Next, simply generate the plots by running
+Simply generate the plots by running

 ``Rscript create_plots.R``